Enterprise Architecture: 2010 Open Research

-The survey results will be summarized in my March 2010 Agile Update in Dr. Dobb’s Journal.
+The survey results were summarized in my March 2010 Agile Update in Dr. Dobb’s Journal.
+Some findings include:

 Improved system integration